 Last year, Chesneys were offering KLC graduates the chance to design a fire surround and/or fire basket, they would then make a prototype of the winning entries and display them in their Battersea showroom with a view to the piece becoming part of their catalogue if there was enough market interest.

-Part of the competition was to be introduced to the company; having a tour round their showroom and more importantly getting to see behind the scenes at their warehouse and workshop.
+Part of the competition was for KLC students to be introduced to the company; having a tour round their showroom and more importantly getting to see behind the scenes at their warehouse and workshop.

 I, of course, decided to enter!